rob-allison/devart-template/project_posts/2014-03-16-Flower-Growth-Structure.md

 https://www.youtube.com/watch?v=j6075xNNSAs

-### Growth coloured by the initial position of the block and its sub-divisions when first appearing
+### Growth coloured by the initial position of the block when first appearing

 Concentric rings produced by this process are ivocative of real petals.